 3. Hire a Credit Repair Company

 While you can DIY fixing a low credit score, you don’t have to deal with it on your own and spend hours trying to make corrections.
 You can hire a credit repair company like Sky Blue Credit Repair or The Credit People to help you handle your low credit score and save you time with fixing your credit score.
 For instance, you can get a free consultation from Sky Blue and have them send good faith letters to your creditors on your behalf.
 You can also use Lexington Law to help you fix errors on your credit report.
-Both companies are reputable with decades of experience.
+Or you can try The Credit People’s seven-day trial for $19 to test out the service.
+These companies are reputable with decades of experience.

 4. Pay Down Your Balances